 1) BELLY FLOPPERS – Mason bees belly flop onto the flower, which gets pollen all over their body.
 Whereas, a honey bee collects pollen on their back legs.
 This enables mason bees to pollinate 95% of the flowers they land on vs. 5% for the honey bees.

 2) HOLES VS. HIVES – Honey bees work in a hive that produces honey and the queen lays eggs.
-Mason bees lay eggs in small tunnels or holes and don’t produce any honey.
+Mason bees lay eggs in pre-existing tunnels or holes and don’t produce any honey.

 3) WHO’S THE QUEEN – Honey bees have one queen that lays all the eggs.
 Mason bees are solitary bees, all females lay eggs and they work alone.

-4) BABY BEES – Mason bees lay eggs that then turn into cocoons and hatch the next Spring.
-Honey bees lay eggs that develop into bees inside the hive.
+4) BABY BEES – Mason bees lay 15 eggs in their lifetime that turn into cocoons and hatch the next Spring.
+Honey bee queens lay over 2,000 eggs a day that develop into bees inside the hive.

 HOW MASON BEES HELP HONEY BEES – Honey bees are overworked in the pursuit of keeping up with our high demands for food.
 By using more mason bees on our farms, we can lessen the stress on the honey bee populations and utilize the amazing hardiness of the mason bee to keep our grocery stores stocked with fruit.